International University of Korea

 Established in 1978 and later as Jinjun International University, the post secondary institution was renamed the current named in 2008.

-The university is made up of seven colleges and 27 departments with total enrollment at 5,000.
+The university was made up of seven colleges and 27 departments with total enrollment at 5,000.

 IUK offers studies in Korean and English attracting mostly students from Asia (China, Japan, Mongolia, Vietnam, Philippines, Sri Lanka) as well as from Australia, Canada, United States and Turkey.

-Getting to IUK

-The university is accessible by car from Jinju using National Highway 10 (Namhae Expressway).

-The closest airports are Sacheon Airport (domestic) and Gimhae International Airport (International).

 Faculties

 There are 27 departments at IUK: